sorinboia/nginx-experience-aws/guide/3tf.md

 Once Terraform is done, we need to verify the deployment is working as expected and we are able to control the Kubernetes environment.

-We need to save the remote access config for the Kubernetes cluster locally:
+4. We need to save the remote access config for the Kubernetes cluster locally:
 <pre>
 Command:
 mkdir ~/.kube/
 terraform output > ~/.kube/config
 </pre>

-Let do a quick check and see that our cluster is up an running.
+5. Let's do a quick check and see that our cluster is up an running.
 Below we should see our two K8s worker nodes:
 <pre>
 Command: